inessa2020/trivia/README.md

 - Skipping a question subtracts 5 points.
 -There are 30 questions and it takes 100 points to win.

-Find my GitHub at: https://github.com/inessa2020/trivia
+Find my GitHub at: https://github.com/inessa2020/ and try my game at https://inessa2020.github.io/trivia/game.html

 ------------------
 ## Creating the Game: